nmingotti/pinNameToGPIO/README.md

 # pinNameToGPIO
-BeagleBorad.
+BeagleBoard.
 Find the GPIO file associated to a given pin-name, like P9_14

 ## Mini documentation